keymetrics/doc-pm2/en/plus/guide/custom-actions.md

 Here i got a logger somewhere in my application, when putting it into production i don't want to get every `debug` log of it so by default i put the log level to `info`.
 However if i want to debug my application, i need to edit the source code, rebuild and redeploy to be able to see debug information.

-Here comes the custom actions :
+Here comes the custom actions:

 ```javascript
 const { createLogger, format, transports } = require('winston')